Victor-93/SIST_code/README.md

 2. Compile the C++ codes: go to both trans_three/ and trans_compete/ directories, and type **make** on the command line.

 3. Download Inverted Repeats Finder (IRF) that suits your operating system and move it to your working directory.
-This code can be downloaded here: https://tandem.bu.edu/irf/irf.download.html.
+This code can be downloaded here: https://github.com/Benson-Genomics-Lab/IRF/releases/tag/IRFv3.09.

-4. Ignore this step if you are a Mac OS user.
-Otherwise, replace the name of IRF executable in the line “my $code = "irf305.macos.exe;" in IR_finder.pl with the executable appropriate for your operating system.
+4. Ignore this step if you are a Linux user.
+Otherwise, replace the name of IRF executable in the line “my $code = "irf308.linux.exe;" in IR_finder.pl with the executable appropriate for your operating system.

 5. Move a sequence file you want to analyze into the working directory.